 Let’s dive into what file types are best for embroidery!

-What file types are best for embroidery?
+What file is best for embroidery?

 In short, the best file type for embroidery depends on your intended usage.